Sumeet-R/HackTheKeyboard/README.md

 <br>
 <b> Pakaging the Keylogger into executable binary</b><br>
-You can search online how to compile a keylogger based on target OS environment.
+You can search online how to create an executable package of the keylogger based on target OS environment.
 For Windows : https://pypi.org/project/auto-py-to-exe/